rwilson504/PCFControls/CanvasFileDownloader/README.md

 ![File Downloaded](./images/FileDownloaded.png)

 ## Convert Blob to Base64 String
-If you are utilizing a connect which returns a Blob object you can utilzie the JSON function to convert that blob to a string.
+If you are utilizing a connect which returns a Blob object you can utilize the JSON function to convert that blob to a string.
 Below is the code I utilized to convert a Blob produced by the Encodian connector.

 ```
 //Send our PDF template to Encodian to fill in all the form fields.